CromwellCMS/Cromwell/website/docs/development/theme-development.md

 This is a multipurpose phase that happens before we run Webpack compiler of Next.js.

+1. We wrap your pages in a root component that requests and injects settings from Admin panel such as custom head HTML, meta data (SEO), settings for Plugins, etc.

-1. Cromwell CMS needs to generate meta info files on your source code.
+2. Cromwell CMS needs to generate meta info files on your source code.
 In order to parse your files, we need to transpile them into plain JavaScript first.

-2. We need to generate Admin panel bundles.
+3. We need to generate Admin panel bundles.
 That adds ability for each page to be opened and modified in Admin panel Theme Editor.
-Pre-build phase generates one bundle per configured page in cromwell.config.js.
+Pre-build phase generates one bundle per [configured page](#configure-pages) in cromwell.config.js.
 For now, to optimize performance these files generated only in production build mode, but not in watch mode.

-3. We make your Frontend dependencies available to re-use for Plugins.
+4. We make your Frontend dependencies available to re-use for Plugins.
 See [Frontend dependencies](#todo) page for details.

 ### Customize bundler